gomorpheus/morpheus-docs/integration_guides/Clouds/centos7template.rst

 There are two parts to this yum installation.
 We are first ensuring some core dependencies are installed for automation as well as cloud-init. git for example is installed for use by ansible playbook automation down the line and is therefore optional if not using ansible.
 The dracut-modules-growroot is responsible for resizing the root partition upon first boot to match the virtual disk size that was potentially adjusted during provisioning.

-A great benefit to using cloud-init is credentials don't have to be locked into the template.
+A great benefit to using cloud-init is credentials don't have to be locked into the blueprint.
 It is advisable, within |morpheus| , to configure the default cloud-init user that gets created when the vm boots automatically by cloud-init.
 This is located in the `Administration -> Provisioning -> Cloud-Init` Settings section.

 Network Interfaces
 ^^^^^^^^^^^^^^^^^^

 A slightly annoying change with centOS 7 is that the network interfaces have changed naming convention.
 You may notice when running ifconfig that the primary network interface is set to something like ens2344 or some other random number.
-This naming is dynamic typically by hardware id and we don't want this to fluctuate when provisioning the template in various VMware environments.
+This naming is dynamic typically by hardware id and we don't want this to fluctuate when provisioning the blueprint in various VMware environments.
 Fortunately, there is a way to turn this functionality off and restore the interface back to eth0.

 Firstly we need to adjust our bootloader to disable interface naming like this.